 One essential piece of original content is an essay on how homeschoolers can comply with state homeschooling or attendance laws, and how, locally, they are applied.
 If specific forms are required in your locality, do include a sample form on a site!
 Show how questions can be answered minimally so as not to reveal more than necessary.

 I like seeing a calendar of events that is kept up to date.
 A simple list with the event coming up next on top, going down chronologically, is fine.
 Just remember to remove the past events at least within a week of the event.
 Have a handy way for people in your support group to add events to the calendar.
-Some sites use Bravenet as a “engine” for update submission and other resources.
+On my WordPress blog, I use an Events widget.

 If you are having a conference this spring or summer, get a page for it up early.
 It takes quite awhile after submission to search engines for the page to start showing up.
 Do submit the page to all the aggregating homeschooling sites, such as mine and others who keep calendars.
 Search on homeschooling events or homeschooling calendar.
 You don’t have to have much information on the starter conference page even, just enough so that vendors can email you about booth information and so that homeschoolers might be able to make vacation plans to be in your city around conference time.
 Consider a shared online calendar.